What Advisors Need to Know About Working with Young Investors

 Through 2020, wealth management business models proved remarkably resilient.
 While the number of new clients added per advisor dipped, client retention was record-high, as was asset and revenue growth per advisor, though the latter was primarily driven by market performance.
 McKinsey & Company offers an interesting look at the wealth management industry through the pandemic here.

 The wealth management and asset management industries are deeply intertwined, sharing essentially the same client base.
 Consolidation, rising costs, portfolio construction—long-term trends impact the balance of power between both industries.
-This report from MMI and Fuse Research Network explores these trends and more.
+A report from MMI and Fuse Research Network explores these trends and more.

 The pandemic has prompted more client desire for control over their own investments.
 This desire is inversely correlated with age, however, with just 10 percent of those 70 and older wanting control and 60 percent of those under 30 wanting control.
 It’s becoming clear that a key to long-term relationships is offering a way for clients to feel connected with their assets.
 Read this and more from the Cerulli Edge.